 Let's take an example.

-Suppose you want to increase the priority of games for all devices in your home network.
+Suppose you want to increase the priority of games for all clients in your home network.

 1) Ensure that the required hosts do not use separate prioritization of all traffic according to the established class of service.